PR 101 eNEWSLETTER - SUBSCRIBE TODAY!

 By Penny C. Sansevieri, Adjunct Instructor NYU & CEO of Author Marketing Experts, Inc.

-We hear it all the time: “the window for reviews is shrinking,” and yet we still see reviews appearing everywhere.
+We hear it all the time: “the window for reviews is shrinking,” and yet we still see book reviews appearing everywhere.
 So how can you capture a share of this market and get your book reviewed?

 Years ago, when I was first in the industry, it was pretty simple.
-You could find a reviewer, send him or her a copy and that was that.
+You could find a reviewer, send him or her a copy, and that was that.
 Now, it’s a lot different.
 Bloggers get hundreds of books mailed to them by publishers on a monthly basis, while book review departments in newspapers have either shrunk or been removed entirely.
-It’s a whole new world.
-The good news is that there are still great opportunities to get reviewed, but you need to understand the new rules of exposure.
+It’s a whole new world for book marketing.
+The good news is that there are still great opportunities to get your book reviewed, but you need to understand the new rules of exposure.

 Blogger reviews: Blogger reviews are still great but in order to get your fair share, I recommend networking with the bloggers.
 How do you do that?
 By following their blogs and posting authentic and helpful comments on their posts – or by retweeting a review of a book that you particularly loved.
 Get to know the bloggers you’ll be pitching to.
 They will also appreciate that you took the time to read their blog, instead of just pitching them.
 It’s true with any kind of networking.
 You tend to go to the front of the line when you know someone, right?
 So get to know the bloggers.